reorr/my-theme-collection/README.md

-# my-gtk-theme-collection
+# my-theme-collection
-just a bunch of gtk theme that i use
+Collection of themes and config that i've used. for my current config you can go to my [dotfiles](https://github.com/reorr/dotfiles).